-There are a few trends out there that we can safely say will never go out of style: a Chanel suit, red lipstick and the little black dress (LBD).
-On the beauty front, nude nail polish is a look that has some serious staying power.
-There’s truly something to be said about a shade that works for every season and any occasion.
+There are a few trends out there that we can safely say will never go out of style.
+On the beauty front, a bold red lip, classic black winged eyeliner and nude nail polish are a few of the most noteworthy.
+No matter how many nail art trends and manicure styles come and go, nude polish has quite the staying power.
+There’s truly something to be said for a shade that works for every season and occasion.

-However, like red lipstick, blush and foundation, nude nail polish comes in a variety of textures, hues and finishes.
-So which nude is the perfect match for your skin tone?
-Well, we created a complete guide to the nude polish shades that’ll work best for you and your lovely undertones.
-Take a look and get ready to go nude.
+Like red lipstick, blush and foundation, nude nail polish comes in a variety of hues and tones.
+To find the best nude nail polish for you, we created a complete guide to our favorite nude polish shades, ahead.

-Because of your lighter, cooler-toned skin, white or beige nudes should be avoided, as they can wash you out (and get lost on your fingers!).
-The key to rocking nude the right way is to allow it stand out — we know, this sounds a bit counterintuitive to the word “nude,” but it’s the truth.
-Sheer pink shades are the best way to go as they add a touch of warmth and contrast to your pale skin.
-Think: blush or soft rose.
+Because of your lighter skin tone, white or beige nudes should be avoided as they can wash you out.
+The key to rocking nude the right way is to allow it stand out in contrast to your complexion.
+We know, this sounds a bit counterintuitive to the word “nude,” but it’s the truth.
+Sheer pink shades are the best way to go as they add a touch of warmth to your fingertips.

-Essie Nail Color in Ballet Slippers: There’s a reason this little number has been the brand’s best-seller for years and has won countless beauty awards.
+Essie Nail Color in Ballet Slippers: There’s a reason this little number has been the brand’s best-seller for years.
 The pale pink shade works wonders on any skin tone and nail shape, making it a staple in every salon and beauty drawer (including ours)!

 Dark-skinned complexions range from copper and espresso tones to dark brown and ebony.

-When searching for the perfect nude nail polish, it’s safe to say most shades are gonna flatter your tone.
-And while light and bright shades offer a nice contrast, rich, dark nudes are totally dreamy (and they won’t wash you out!).
-Try deep taupes, dark browns, warm roses, etc. Think warmth.
-Here is some color inspo for your deep, lovely skin tone.
+When searching for the perfect nude nail polish, it’s safe to say most shades are going to flatter your skin.
+While light and bright shades offer a nice contrast, rich, dark nudes look very dreamy against your fingers.
+Try deep taupes, dark browns and warm roses.

-Applying nude nail polish may seem like a no-brainer process.
-But, according to the pros, it still requires a little finesse.
-In addition to picking the right shade, there are some key rules of thumb to follow.
-Check out these tips:
+Applying nude nail polish may seem like a no-brainer, but according to the pros, it still requires a little finesse.
+In addition to picking the right shade, there are a few key rules you should follow for the best results.

-Moisturize the Nails: Because your nails are gonna be about as naked as can be (literally), your hands will be on full display, so make sure you’re keeping them looking healthy and hydrated.
-That means your cuticles need to be in check.
-Invest in a cuticle oil or lotion like The Body Shop Almond Nail & Cuticle Oil and keep it in your purse or desk for reapplications throughout the day.
+3. Moisturize the Nails: Because your nails are going to be about as naked as can be, your hands will be on full display.
+Make sure you’re keeping them looking healthy and hydrated.
+That means your cuticles need to be in check, too.